 I now work with media assets in production and operations at agencies, publications, and NGOs.
 My interests include helping organizations solve problems with practical and innovative information systems.
 Those systems range from different ways of organizing traditional media to digital applications that store many terabytes of media files.

-Personal photography projects document human interaction with the physical world, and particularly, individuals who question the doctrines of globalization.
+My personal photography projects document human interaction with the physical world, and particularly, individuals who question the doctrines of globalization.
 Photographs are occasionally published and exhibited.